mk01-code/mk01-code/README.md

-### Hello there!
+### Hi there 👋, my name is Mateusz!
+#### I'm Front-end Developer

-👋 I’m Mateusz and I'm Front-end Developer, currently studying Computer Science at Politechnika Opolska.
+- 🔭 Currently studying Computer Science at Politechnika Opolska.
-   Still learning and looking for oportunities.
+- 🔍 Looking for first internship or job as a Junior Front-end Developer.
+- 💻 You can check out my projects here (add website) or on my GitHub profile.

+Skills: VUE JS / REACT / JS / HTML / CSS